 In calculus, students are expected mainly to learn and apply computational skills.
 In upper division math courses, especially in those that are aimed primarily at math majors, students need to be familiar with the concepts of proof and generalization.
-Math 345 is a transitional course intended to follow calculus (254 or 263) and precede introductory analysis (547), algebra (580), 507 and 573.
-Students may also find Math 345 helpful as preparation for probability (530), linear algebra (568 or 571), number theory (573), and combinatorial mathematics and graph theory (575).
+Math 345 is a transitional course intended to follow calculus (254.xx or 263.xx) and precede introductory analysis (547), algebra (580), 507 and 573.
+Students may also find Math 345 helpful as preparation for probability (530), linear algebra (568 or 571), combinatorial mathematics, graph theory (575), and introduction to mathematical finance (589)